mj3b/rgds/README.md

 This repository is organized around **decisions**, not tools or models.

 Start with the `examples/` directory.

+A typical review path is:
+1. Read one canonical example (0001, 0003, or 0005)
+2. Review the decision-log schema to see what is enforced
+3. Skim the evaluation plan to understand how decision quality is assessed

 Each file represents a single, concrete decision at a gate, such as a conditional-go, defer, or no-go.

 Each decision record shows: